Campaign of the Month: October 2017

 Nephew of Orson Malveaux and son of Matthew Malveaux being groomed to succeed his uncle as archbishop.

 The oldest daughter of Matthew Malveaux, Savannah is a successful Stanford graduate looking to break the traditionally male-dominated family’s glass ceiling by succeeding her father as CEO and board chairperson of the family oil business.
 Savannah publicly eschews being a feminist, but privately sees no reason why she should not be viewed as the heir apparent to the company.
 While her cousin Luke is a charming face good at drumming up capital, Savannah is quite the opposite.
 Cold, severe, and utterly professional, Savannah has succeeded because she has a nose for the oil business.
 She can almost smell promising fields, and understands the particularities of the field work like few dedicated rig techs ever do.
-She is currently additional offshore options and working closely with her uncle Nathaniel to get additional fields opened up in the Gulf of Mexico.
+She is currently exploring additional offshore options and working closely with her uncle Nathaniel to get additional fields opened up in the Gulf of Mexico.
 She has a long-term personal assistant, Emilia Rosa, with whom she is very close.

 Beautiful and well-regarded up and coming young woman and former rival to Caroline Malveaux-Devillers who shocked the social scene in New Orleans when she declined her admission to Yale and quietly announced she was joining a local convent just days before she was to start her Freshman year of college.
 Rumors swirled that her actions were prompted by some exterior motive for a time, but faded as she did from social consciousness.
 She has been little seen or heard from since, falling off the social radar and away from memory of most, even among her family.
 Most outside the family now barely remember her as one of Matthew Malveaux’s middle daughters, and even among them few contact her these days, leaving her to her secluded life away from the troubles, responsibilities, and expectations of the modern world.

 Graduate of Penn State who majored in political science now living in Washington D.C. and working with the Conservatives for Energy Awareness, a non-profit that works to educate people, especially college students, on the natural resources available within the United States to reduce dependence on foreign oil and create jobs.
-Former congressional intern to Senator Joseph H. Kelly, Charlotte is charming, outgoing, and socially active in DC, attending most of the major party events (often with a ticket courtesy of her Uncle Nathaniel) and doing the social rounds at local charity events.
+Former congressional intern to Senator Joseph H. Kelly, Charlotte is charming, outgoing, and socially active in DC, attending most of the major party events (often with a ticket courtesy of her uncle Nathaniel) and doing the social rounds at local charity events.
 Positive relationships with her uncle Matthew, with Senator Kelly, and with many other political figures in Washington.
 Draws heavily on the Malveaux wealth for the nonprofit.
-High school and collegiate athlete that was on the 2013 and 2014 National Championship winning Division I volleyball teams at Penn State.
+High school and collegiate athlete who was on the 2013 and 2014 National Championship winning Division I volleyball teams at Penn State.
 Attractive without being truly beautiful like both of her older sisters, she makes up for it with athleticism and height—standing close to 6’0".

 Currently attending Stanford (following in the footsteps of her sister Savannah) and slated for graduation in 2016, Elaine has lived a privileged life, even among the Malveauxes.
 She’s embraced her role as a socialite and heiress to an even greater degree than her siblings and cousins, sliding easily from social function to social function, showing the flag as it were as a Malveaux and retreating to her private interests without attracting scandal.
 Young, beautiful, manipulative, and social, she loves to be the center of attention, and maintains a large circle of friends and contacts.
 It’s a rare night that she isn’t out on the town, or at some party.
 She isn’t really sure what she wants to do after she graduates, though she typically defaults to vague answers about communications or media relations when pressed on the topic by her family.
 Arguably the most attractive of the Malveaux heiresses, if the most dainty, she’s considered quite a catch and has been aggressively pursued in the past when in New Orleans.
 She plays her suitors just as often, juggling three or four at a time.